Amanda Bayer

-Amanda Bayer is an American economist who is the Franklin and Betty Barr professor of economics at Swarthmore College and a visiting senior adviser to the Board of Governors of the Federal Reserve System, known for her recent work on ways to increase the number of women and underrepresented minority students who major in economics and enter the economics profession.
+Amanda Bayer is an American economist who is the Franklin and Betty Barr professor of economics at Swarthmore College, known for her work fostering innovation in economic education and research.
+She was elected to the executive committee of the American Economic Association in 2021.

 Career

 Bayer has been a member of the faculty at Swarthmore College since 1992.
-Since 2015, she has worked with the Federal Reserve to widen the group of applicants for its economist and research assistant positions.
-She has also worked to create resources for Economics professors to be more inclusive in their teaching practices, and has conducted and published research on the effectiveness of these resources.
-This work has been covered by major media publications.
-She was elected to the Executive Committee of the American Economic Association in 2021.
+She has also served at the Board of Governors of the Federal Reserve System, first as a research economist and later as a visiting senior adviser.
+She has worked to create resources for economists to be more inclusive in their practices, and has conducted and published research on the effectiveness of these resources.
+Her work has been covered by major media publications.